emp-00/NS2Win/README.md

 Changelog History:

-- Original V1.0.0 by Jordan Roth
+- Original V1.0.0 by Jordan Roth: https://github.com/MrJordanRoth/NS2Win

 - Update V1.1.0 to 1.1.2 @2022-10-05 to 10-09 MK
  Note: Original pebble API call only worked with --> AUTH_DEFAULT_ROLES="readable", thus was not usable with: export AUTH_DEFAULT_ROLES="denied"